vote up 4 vote down star

 This gives the user a quick and easy way to identify the largest directories and it's very useful for cleaning up the disk.
 The result of the scan can be exported in different formats (XML, HTML, CSV, TXT), so it could be printed or compared with future scans.

-Besides of all these benefits RidNacs has an outstanding scan performance and it scores with a small memory footprint
+Besides all these benefits RidNacs has an outstanding scan performance and it scores with a small memory footprint

 alt text